 Note: AB denotes AgencyBloc and DC denotes David Contorno

-Continuing with our Expert Series blogs, we had the opportunity to ask David Contorno, Employee Healthcare Strategist and Health Rosetta Founding Advisor, about the movement happening today to turn the traditional healthcare coverage model on its head, and what that means for the business owner/employee/broker/agency relationship.
+Continuing with our Expert Series blogs, I had the opportunity to ask David Contorno, Employee Healthcare Strategist and Health Rosetta Founding Advisor, about the movement happening today to turn the traditional healthcare coverage model on its head, and what that means for the business owner/employee/broker/agency relationship.
 Thank you, David, for your time and contribution!

 AB: There has been a flurry of social media posts in the last 6 months by leaders in the life and health world about a variety of new approaches to bring down the cost of healthcare and insurance premiums.
 Can you help us sort through all of the excitement by explaining what the purpose of these posts is and why this movement is important?